-A Province can identify the 2th and 3th assistant coaches as 'Development Coaches'.
+A Province can identify a coach as 'Development Coach'.
 These coaches can only be a 'Development Coach' for one year.
 A 'Development Coach' must be a certified Provincial Coach.
-If the Coach was to return for a 2th year to the Canada Cup, they would need year. to fully meet the requirements of Comp-Dev Certified.
+If the Coach was to return for a 2nd year to the Canada Cup, they would need to fully meet the requirements of Comp-Dev Certified.